siouan/frontend-gradle-plugin/README.md

 ## Tasks reference

-The plugin registers multiple tasks, some having dependencies with other, and also with Gradle lifecycle tasks defined in the [Gradle base plugin][gradle-base-plugin].
+The plugin registers multiple tasks, that may have dependencies with each other, and also with:
+- Gradle lifecycle tasks defined in the [Gradle base plugin][gradle-base-plugin].
+- Tasks defined in the [Maven Publish plugin][maven-publish-plugin].

 ### Task tree